Germanized/Image-to-GD/README.md

 7. **Upload to GitHub**:
    - Open the GitHub site connected to this project.
-   - Input your file into the repository.
+   - Input your file into the repository type 1 for scale.
    - Wait for the system to process and output a new file.

 8. **Build with SPWN**: